 In the early to mid 20th century, they became popular in the United States.
-The porcelain became prevalent in the later part of that century.
+The porcelain became prevalent in the latter part of that century.

 There are many wonderful and elaborate village and nativity displays.
-Here are some from our friends…..
+Here are some of our friends villages…..

 *We use affiliate links to show similar, or the same, products used.
 At no additional cost to you, we may receive a small amount referring you to them.
 We won’t review or recommend any products that we don’t believe in.

 We were given this box of awesomeness from our friends at Kilz.
-They asked us to upcycle the box and gave us some amazing color sample paints, paint brushes, and other goodies.
-You know we love Kilz primer, like this project HERE, but haven’t tried any of the colors yet.
+They asked us to upcycle the box and gave us some amazing color sample paints, paintbrushes, and other goodies.
+You know we love Kilz primer, like this bathroom floor painting project – Bathroom Makeover, but haven’t tried any of the colors yet.

 The boxes need to be assembled.
 We found the rubber cement worked best to initially stick it together.
 We then used regular school glue to keep them closed.
 A putty knife worked really well to bend at the creases.

-TIP – To use rubber cement, apply to each side and let it dry…THEN you stick it together after it’s dried.
-Here is another project in which we used rubber cement to apply a boarder to a carpet remnant.
+TIP – To use rubber cement, apply to each side, and let it dry…THEN you stick it together after it’s dried.

 We had some village accessories from our previous setup like…